Warwick-Stats-Resources/warwickpres/README.md

 - A custom syntax highlighting theme consistent with the brand colours
 - Additional convenience classes for sizing and aligning

-For plotting, it goes hand-in-hand with the [warwickplots](https://warwick-stats-resources.github.io/warwickplots) package.
+For plotting, it goes hand-in-hand with [warwickplots](https://warwick-stats-resources.github.io/warwickplots), an R package with colour palettes and a ggplot2 theme that are consistent with The University of Warwick’s branding.

+Users of warwickpres may also be interested in [warwickcourse](https://github.com/warwick-stats-resources/warwickcourse), a quarto template for University of Warwick branded course/workshop websites.

-## Installing
+## Installing warwickpres

 ```bash
 quarto use template Warwick-Stats-Resources/warwickpres